 ★ 48 pages, out of print

-★ Some of this material was reprinted in Everything You Didn’t Ask For.
-A few comics are included in my Comic Strip Archive.
+★ Some of this material was reprinted in Everything You Didn’t Ask For and is included in my Comic Strip Archive.

 ★ See all Failure reviews